likebike/PyHPy/input.example/blog/How_to_Install_PyHPy.html.md

 <i class="fa fa-download fa-lg"></i> The Project Setup Process
 ==============================================================

-Unlike most software tools, MakoFW is not supposed to be installed globally on your system;  Instead, you should download a local copy of MakoFW into each new project that you create.
-This ensures that your projects remain independent, and self-contained.
-Here are the instructions to create a new MakoFW project:
+Unlike most software tools, PyHPy is not supposed to be installed globally on your system;  Instead, you should download a local copy of PyHPy into each new project that you create.
+This ensures that your projects remain independent and self-contained.
+Here are the instructions to create a new PyHPy project:

 Step 1:  If Necessary, Install Dependencies
 -------------------------------------------